erizov/Professor/semester_3/lecture_14_string_algorithms/rabin_karp/README.md

 ### Short Description

 An algorithm that processes and manipulates sequences of characters to solve string-related problems.
+Solves problems like pattern matching, text processing, and string transformation.
+Example: Finding all occurrences of a word in a document for search functionality.
+Works by analyzing character sequences, applying pattern matching techniques, and performing string operations efficiently.

 **Key Characteristics:**
 - **Time Complexity**: Varies